<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 King's Bluff Park

 This one is for you, rock climbers, whether novices or experienced.
-You’ll get the best fall leaf view from atop the tree line climbing straight up the bluff.
+Get the best fall leaf view from atop the tree line, climbing straight up the bluff.
 Here’s what you’ll find at King's Bluff Park: 9.78 acres of a limestone crag and more than 160 routes cutting the Cumberland on 1,673.85 linear feet of cliff.
-That’s a lot of cliff!
+That’s a lot of cliffs!

 Fort Campbell has a lot going on year-round, but the fall is one of the best times to enjoy the base and the surrounding Clarksville area.
 So mark your calendars for more than one event and make some memories your family will talk about for years to come.